HQarroum/event-emitter/README.md

 emitter.on<subscription_t<T>>([] (const subscription_t<T>& s) {
   // This is the callback associated with the subscription. auto& callable = s.function();
-  // This is the topic associated with the subscrition. auto& topic = s.topic();
+  // This is the topic associated with the subscription. auto& topic = s.topic();
 });
 ```